 The project contains a geoapi-conformance module which can be run as a test harness to evaluate the correctness of any implementation.
 A proof of concept is provided by the geoapi-proj4 module, using wrappers around the well-known C/C++ Proj.4 library.
 Finally, the geoapi-examples and geoapi-openoffice modules place code samples in public domain, which implementors can use as a starting point for their own products.

-GeoAPI source code is hosted on a Subversion repository on SourceForge.
+GeoAPI source code is hosted on a Git repository on GitHub.